bailli/opus2tonie/Readme.md

 ### Current state

-A first test produced files which were accepted by the Tonie box.
+At the time of writing the script can produce files that can be played by the Tonie box.

 ### Usage